-It takes years of training and dedication to learning craft skills to become a Savile Row tailor, cutter or finisher, and competition is fierce.
+It takes years of training and dedication to become a Savile Row tailor, cutter or finisher, and competition is fierce.
 A tailor can expect to work 15 years before that experience is recognised.
 The result is a standard of tailoring the match of any in the world.

 A brief history of Savile Row